JonathanCraske/jonathancraske.github.io/_pages/research.md

 ## Working Papers
 ### Banking on Lenders: Delegated Monitoring at the Debt-Equity Interface
-with [KR Subramanyam](https://www.marshall.usc.edu/personnel/kr-subramanyam) - *Preparing for Submission*
+with [KR Subramanyam](https://www.marshall.usc.edu/personnel/kr-subramanyam) - *Under Review at Journal of Accounting Research*

 <!-- <blockquote>
 <details>